3d-dice/documentation/versioned_docs/version-0.6/addons/parser.md

 npm install @3d-dice/fdp
 ```
 ## Setup
-Then create a new instace of the parser
+Then create a new instance of the parser
 ```javascript
 import DiceParser from '@3d-dice/fdp'